bancorprotocol/contracts-v3/packages/v3/migration/README.md

 If you don't use this CLI to generate your migration files, bear in mind that they have to start by a number splitted from the rest of the name by the character '\_', like so: "999_testfile.ts".

-## How to execute a migration ?
+## How to execute a migration on a network?

 ```
-yarn hh migrate --network fork-mainnet
+yarn hh migrate --network mainnet
 ```

 1. `Migrate` will look for the network data folder.
 If not it will create one.